FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/example_02.md

 <div style="text-align: center;">
 <img src="./media/example02_14.png" width="350px"><br>
-Figure 9.2.13: Comparison of Convergence History by HEC-MW Solver (Convergence judgment threshold: $1.0x10^{-8})
+Fig. 9.2.13: Comparison of convergence history with the HEC-MW solver (convergence threshold: $1.0 \times 10^{-8}$ )
 </div>

-#### Comparison of Computing Time by Verification Example EX01A
+#### Comparison of calculation time with verification example EX01A

-Verification example EX01A (connecting rod) was used to verify the acceleration rate of the calculating speed by domain partitioning.
-A Xeon 2.8 GHz 24 node cluster computing system was used for the calculations.
-The results are shown in Figure 9.2.14.
-In this figure, it is clear that the calculating speed accelerated in proportion to the number of domains.
+The increase rate of the calculation speed because of area division was verified with the example EX01A (connecting rod.)
+The test was conducted with a Xeon 2.8 GHz 24 node cluster computer, and the results are shown in Fig. 9.2.14.
+This figure shows that the calculation speed increases proportionally to the number of areas.

-The difference in the computing time by the environment of the computing system was also examined.
-The results are shown in Table 9.2.3.
+The difference in the calculation time because of the computer environment was also analyzed.
+The results are presented in Table 9.2.3.

 <div style="text-align: center;">
 <img src="./media/example02_15.png" width="350px"><br>
-Figure 9.2.14: Accelerating Effectiveness by Domain Partitioning
+Fig. 9.2.14: Speed-increasing effect because of area division
 </div>

 <div style="text-align: center;margin-top:3em;">
-Table 9.2.3: Comparison of Computing Time by Computing System (1 CPU)
+Table 9.2.3: Comparison of calculation time with different computers (one CPU)
 </div>

 |CPU | Frequancy [GHz] | OS | CPU Time [sec] | solver time [sec] |